Updated at: Feb 19, 2022

 In Internet Explorer 9 and higher, "Internet Options" is the second-last option:

-The window which has just appeared will have a tab labled "Privacy"; please click it:
+The window which has just appeared will have a tab labeled "Privacy"; please click it:

 There is more than one setting in Internet Explorer which can block or disable cookies and cause some issues with websites.